08 Apr 2025

 As expandfile developed, I found other uses for it, including reformatting database files and preparing input for other programs such as input to procmail, RSS feed declarations in XML, shell scripts, input to the dot graphical compiler, and XML sitemap files for the Google crawler.

-For some features, I use expandfile to expand a template which generates HTMX files which are in turn expanded by expandfile; this lets me do "two pass" expansions so I can add up counters and then display the values in headings above the detailed information.
+For some features, I use expandfile to expand a template which generates HTMX files which are in turn expanded by expandfile; this lets me do "two pass" expansions so I can add up totals and then display the values in headings above the detailed information.

 Language Issues